darvester/darvester/CONTRIBUTING.md

 ### Gen2

+Generation 2 of Darvester will, from now on, will be the focus of Darvester's development.
+This will be a package of `darvester`, `darvester-api`, and `darvester-api-frontend` in an Electron and React.js application. **To contribute to Darvester core instead, please point your PRs to the `dev` branch.**

 > To contribute to Generation 2, a rewrite and repackaging of Darvester, clone this repo then checkout the `gen2` branch.
 > ```
 > git clone https://github.com/darvester/darvester/